damienBloch/cuDSMC/README.md

 make -j4
 ```

-This will create a python package that can be like any other package, either by placing it in the same directory as the python script or by installing it with pip
+This will create a python package that can used be like any other package, either by placing it in the same directory as the python script or by installing it with pip

 ```
 cd ..